cs1302uga/cs1302-exercises/misc/Windows10.md

 1. Open MobaXterm and launch a local terminal.

-1. **Do NOT connect to Nike yet!** Instead, type the commands below to download and rename a configuration file.
+1. **Do NOT connect to Odin yet!** Instead, type the commands below to download and rename a configuration file.
 You should only have to do this once.

    ```